dwavesystems/dimod/README.rst

 `dimod` is a shared API for samplers.
 It provides:

-* a binary quadratic model (BQM) class that contains Ising and quadratic unconstrained binary optimization (QUBO) models used by samplers such as the D-Wave system.
+* classes for quadratic models---such as the binary quadratic model (BQM) class that contains Ising and quadratic unconstrained binary optimization (QUBO) models used by samplers such as the D-Wave system---and higher-order (non-quadratic) models.
-* a discrete quadratic model (DQM) class and higher-order (non-quadratic) models.
 * reference examples of samplers and composed samplers.
 * `abstract base classes <https://docs.python.org/3/library/abc.html>`_ for
   constructing new samplers and composed samplers.

 .. index-end-marker1